tensorflow/tensorflow/CONTRIBUTING.md

 ### Contributing code

 If you have improvements to TensorFlow, send us your pull requests!
-For those just getting started, Github has a [howto](https://help.github.com/articles/using-pull-requests/).
+For those just getting started, Github has a [getting started guide](https://help.github.com/articles/using-pull-requests/).

 If you want to contribute but you're not sure where to start, take a look at the [issues with the "contributions welcome" label](https://github.com/tensorflow/tensorflow/labels/contributions%20welcome).